Khash River

 The Khash River (or Khash Rud River) is a river in Afghanistan.

 The Khash rises in the southern part of Ghor Province on the southern slopes of Siah-Koh (Black Mountain), and flows southwest towards the towns of Delaram, Khash, and Zaranj in Nimruz Province.
-In flood, it reaches the Hamun Lake, but it is generally exhausted in irrigation.
+The river water is generally exhausted in irrigation, reaching the Hamun Lake only in flood.